Zabuzard/Discord-Plays/README.md

 # Discord-Plays ![emoji](https://i.imgur.com/Hs2Wohm.png)

-Discord bot to play games together, inspired by Twitch Plays Pokemon
+Discord bot to play games together - cause the crowd is just better at it! 🐟🎮

+Inspired by Twitch Plays Pokemon.
+Feel free to contribute or tell us how you like it 🤙

 **This project is in a very early development phase and heavily work in progress!**